- Everybody lies, including children—in fact, children learn to lie as they grow, observe, and learn over time.

 What’s the Big Idea?
 Should I Be Concerned?

-To some degree, lying is a normal part of development.
-Sometimes children lie to avoid punishments, out of fear of hurting someone else, because they are embarrassed or ashamed, to test limits, or even just to be creative.
-Children perceive the world very differently than adults, and what we interpret as lying may not match our children’s subjective truth.
+Children lie to avoid punishments or out of fear of hurting someone else; they lie because they’re embarrassed or ashamed; they lie for the sole purpose of testing limits; and they lie as part of their creative process.
+Children perceive the world very differently than adults do, and what we interpret as lying may not match our children’s subjective truth.

 Lying needs to be seen through a developmental lens in order to determine whether the behavior is problematic or not.
-Lying in very young children begins as self-serving innocent fibs (“my brother ate the cookie, not me”).
-The next phase transforms lying as a form of play or creativity.
-Around elementary school, children catch on to the social norm of telling white lies to be sensitive to others.
-Beginning in the teen years is when lying can become more purposeful and deceitful.
+Lying in very young children begins as self-serving, innocent fibs: “My brother ate the cookie, not me!”
+The next phase utilizes lying as a form of play or creativity.
+Around elementary school, children catch on to the social norm of telling white lies to avoid hurting another’s feelings.
+But, beginning in the teen years, lying can become more purposeful and deceitful.

-What can be done about this undesirable behavior?
-In general, it is imperative that parents and caregivers assess what emotion is driving the behavior.
+What can be done when your child starts engaging in this undesirable and problematic behavior?
+Generally speaking, it is imperative that parents and caregivers asses what emotion is driving the behavior.
 Consider the following:

 - Is your child fearful of consequences?

-- Is your child curious about how you might react?
+- Are they curious about how you might react?